Title: Zhou and Dick

 One of the delightful things about Americans is that they have absolutely no historical memory. – Zhou Enlai

 “Zhou and Dick” was conceived (as was our daughter) following a trip to Beijing in 1989, after the dust at Tiananmen Square had settled.
-In fact, I was one of 3 visitors on the 100-acre plaza when it was reopened the day after the army left.
-We had watched the PLA’s convoys grind past our hotel the middle of the night before, with soldiers standing in the back of what appeared to be dump trucks.
-There being no line that day, we were granted a look at the Great Helmsman himself (Mao) in his mortified state.
-They could have made him look as good as Snow White, but instead he looked like a half-eaten plate of General Tsao’s pork, so I know it was really him..
+In fact, my wife and I were 2 of the 3 visitors on the 100-acre plaza when it was reopened the day after the army left.
+The third was our guide.
+We had watched the PLA’s convoys roar past our hotel in the middle of the night, with soldiers standing in the backs of troop carriers and dump trucks.
+I pictured them being unceremoniously dumped into their camps at the end of their trip, like the truckloads of cabbage that were being dumped on the sidewalks throughout the city.
+It was free for the taking, and everyone loaded up.
+Due to miscalculation, too much had been planted that year, and the People were being told it was their patriotic duty to eat more cabbage.
+While at Tiananmen, we were granted a look at the Great Helmsman himself (Mao), in his mortified state.
+They could have made him look as beautiful as Snow White, but instead he looked like a half-eaten plate of General Tsao’s pork, so I know it was really him.

-I here include details from my own dinners in China, with the cigarette pack begging for a Raymond Loewy re-design were it not 50 years too late, and the orange pop, bottomless juice glasses of thin local beer, mystery broths and a graceful and smiling host.
+I here include details from my own dinners in China, with the cigarette pack begging for a Raymond Loewy make-over, and the orange pop, bottomless juice glasses of thin local beer, mystery broths and a graceful and smiling host.
 The table cloth is red in my retelling of the event.
 Need I explain why?